WAND: Windowed Attention and Knowledge Distillation for Efficient Autoregressive Text-to-Speech Models

 \subsection{Ablation Studies}

 \textbf{Distillation Loss Components.}\,\,\,\,Table~\ref{tab:loss-ablation} isolates the contribution of each loss component.
 Applying the sliding window without distillation achieves a reasonable WER of 1.11\% for IndexTTS~1.5, but substantially degrades performance for CosyVoice~2 (3.40\%) and SparkTTS (3.81\%).
-While adding either $\mathcal{L}_{\mathrm{CE}}$ or $\mathcal{L}_{\mathrm{KL}}$ alone recovers a portion of the performance gap, their combination yields the best results across all three models.
+While adding either $\mathcal{L}_{\mathrm{CE}}$ or $\mathcal{L}_{\mathrm{KL}}$ alone recovers a portion of the performance gap for some models, only their combination consistently yields the best results across all three models.
 The result confirms that cross-entropy and KL divergence losses provide complementary supervision during attention adaptation.\looseness=-1

 \textbf{Curriculum Learning.}\,\,\,\,Table~\ref{tab:curriculum-ablation} compares direct training with the target window size against our curriculum strategy.
 The curriculum strategy begins with a window size of 128 and progressively narrows to the target $W$ using temperature-scaled masking to gradually restrict attention over distant tokens.
 This approach consistently outperforms direct training, reducing WER from 1.86\% to 1.72\% for CosyVoice~2 and from 1.03\% to 0.91\% for IndexTTS~1.5.\looseness=-1